melvincabatuan/melvincabatuan.github.io/_posts/2015-6-10-libdeep-xor.md

     gcc -Wall -ansi -pedantic -o xor xor.c -ldeep -lm -fopenmp

-Run the executable for training the xor network:
+Run the executable for training the xor network

     ./xor

-Note: The data are as follows:
+Note: The data are as follows

 <code data-gist-id="33f26e006c585ad1d0bf"></code>

-After a few seconds it will finish the training with the following output:
+After a few seconds it will finish the training with the following output

 ```shell
 Loading data set